Encana to buy Athlon for $5.93 billion in push for oil

 "We like the deal," said Robert Taylor, senior vice-president at Canoe Financial, which holds about 3.17 million Encana shares, according to Thomson Reuters data.
 "Strategically it's exactly what the company said it would do ...
 (The price) is a little bit rich relative to what a lot of people would have expected but it's a high-quality asset."

-The takeover will lead to a huge payday for Apollo Global Management (APO.N).
+The takeover will lead to a huge payday for Apollo Global Management.
 Athlon was formed in 2010 with the backing of the U.S. private equity firm, which still owns more than 30 percent of the company's stock, according to Thomson Reuters data.

 The offer price for Fort Worth, Texas-based Athlon is a nearly threefold increase on the price at which the company went public.